Aeroking21/Aeroking21/README.md

 - 👋 Hi, I’m @Aeroking21
-- 👀 I’m currently interested in Netflix
+- 👀 I’m currently interested in a lot of stuff
-- 🌱 I’m currently learning how to count
 - 📫 Please do reach me, if you have skills then you know where to find me

 <!---